wuolong/wuolong.github.io/emacs/emacs-package.md

 # Use-Package

-This is a macro (distributed with Emacs since version 30) to set up package customization.
+[use-package](https://github.com/jwiegley/use-package) is a macro (distributed with Emacs since version 30) to set up package customization.

 - `:ensure` install a package if not present.
 - `:if` conditional loading